jthomerson/dotfiles/install-setup/install-everything.md

 ### Configure iMessage

-Sign in with your iCloud account.
+   * Sign in with your iCloud account on iMessage for Mac.
+   * Go to Settings > Messages on your iPhone and tap on Text Messages Forwarding.
+   * Enable forwarding to the computer(s) you want regular (non-iMessage) text messages forwarded to.

 ### Sync Google Contacts With OSX